SAIL

 Main Achievements

-Looking back at four years of the Interreg 2 Seas SAIL project, we can safely conclude that it has been anything but boring.
-From major language issues in the beginning, the project leader dropping out halfway through, to the COVID-19 crisis grinding the whole world (and therefore also the project) to a halt at the end.
-Despite these issues however, the partnership has managed to complete the project as envisioned, which is defnitely something to be proud of.
-Objectives have been reached and outputs have been delivered.
-The cross border cooperation, which was a bit of an issue in the beginning of the project as pilot managers could set up and run their activities without each other, was strongly improved after the introduction of the buddy system, where pilot managers were linked to each other to regularly exchange information and best practices.
-This has resulted in a strong partnership and even better pilots.
+Examples of key achievements include, for instance, the cross-border cooperation, which was a bit of an issue in the beginning of the project.
+Pilot managers, in fact, could set up and run their activities without each other but this was strongly improved after the introduction of the buddy system, where pilot managers were linked to each other to regularly exchange information and best practices.
+This resulted in a strong partnership and even better pilots.